ra9hur/SDC-P4-Advanced-Lane-Finding/README.md

 |8 |Draw the detected lane boundaries back onto the original image. |Draw the detected lane boundaries back onto the original image.
 |9 |Output visual display of the lane boundaries with numerical estimation of lane curvature and vehicle position. |Output visual display of the lane boundaries

-Most of the code for this project is leveraged from the lecture notes.

 This project is step1 of the overall implementation

 1. First, the advanced lane-finding (Project 4)